Simple multi-dataset detection: Experiments

-\textbf{Implementation details.} We use the CascadeRCNN detector~\citep{cai2018cascade} with a shared region proposal network (RPN) across datasets.
-We evaluate two models in our experiments: a partitioned detector (i.e., detector with dataset-specific output heads) and a unified model).
-For the partitioned detector, the last classification layer of each cascade stage is split between datasets.
-The unified model uses the CascadeRCNN as is.
+\textbf{Implementation details.} We use the CascadeRCNN detector~\cite{cai2018cascade} with a shared region proposal network (RPN) across datasets.
+We evaluate two models in our experiments: a partitioned detector (i.e., detector with dataset-specific output heads) and a unified detector.
+For the partitioned detector, the last classification layers of all cascade stages are split between datasets.
+The unified detector uses CascadeRCNN~\cite{cai2018cascade} as is.

-Our implementation is based on Detectron2~\citep{wu2019detectron2}.
-We adopt most of the default hyperparameters for training.
-We use the standard data augmentation, including random flip and scaling of the short edge in the range $[640,800]$.
+Our implementation is based on Detectron2~\cite{wu2019detectron2}.
+We adopt most of the default hyper-parameters for training.
+We use the standard data augmentation, including random flip and scaling of the short edge in the range $[640, 800]$.
 We use SGD with base learning rate 0.01 and batch size 16 over 8 GPUs.
-We use ResNet50~\citep{he2016deep} as the backbone in our controlled experiments unless specified otherwise.
-We use a $2\times$ training schedule (180k iterations with learning rate dropped at the 120k and 160k iterations)~\citep{wu2019detectron2} in most experiments unless specified otherwise, regardless of the training data size.
+We use ResNet50~\cite{he2016deep} as the backbone in our controlled experiments unless specified otherwise.
+We use a $2\times$ training schedule (180k iterations with learning rate dropped at the 120k and 160k iterations)~\cite{wu2019detectron2} in most experiments unless specified otherwise, regardless of the training data size.